Axoloto07/FingerPrint_Project/README.md

 # Before running the code :

-- create a directory "build" at the same level as "Project_Infra"
-- from the terminal, go in this new directory "build"
+- from the terminal, go in the directory "build" (at the same level as "Project_Infra")
 - in the terminal enter : "cmake ../Project_Infra/"